Choquet rank-dependent utility with an exogenous unambiguous source: Ambiguity attitudes

 \begin{theorem} Let $\succsim$ be a CRDU preference relation.
 If $\succsim$ satisfies Property (SRA) and the $\succsim$-matching probability is supermodular, then $\succsim$ satisfies Property (DS). \end{theorem}

-Therefore, a combination of both strong risk aversion and a stronger version of ambiguity aversion will ensure that the DM prefers diversification.
+Therefore, a combination of both strong risk aversion (Property (SRA)) and a stronger version of ambiguity aversion (Property (AA)) will ensure that the DM prefers diversification (Property (DS)).
 However, the next example demonstrates that the reverse direction of the equivalence established in Example \ref{ex:SAA} for CEU preferences does not generally extend to CRDU preferences.
 In particular, we show the existence of a CRDU preference relation $\succsim$ that satisfies Property (DS) but not Property (AA), which implies that the $\succsim$-matching probability is not supermodular.